rahimnagori/django-channel/README.md

 3. Execute : "env\scripts\activate" to Start virtual environment for the windows machine.
 4. Execute : "pip install -r requirements.txt" to install the dependencies.
 5. Execute : "python manage.py runserver" to start the server.
+6. Execute : "python manage.py migrate".
-6. Go to : "localhost:8000/chat" in your browser.
+7. Go to : "localhost:8000/chat" in your browser.